-Among professed believers there have always been spiritual veils that inhibited spiritual vision - things that inhibited proper understanding, and removed the preference for the Lord and His will.
+Among professed believers there have always been spiritual veils that inhibited spiritual vision.

 EVE.
 When Eve ceased to consider the word of the Lord, and chose to dialog with the devil, a veil dropped over her heart.
 What God had clearly stated was suddenly blurred.
 The tree that was plainly identified as the gate to death was thought to be a means to obtaining wisdom (Gen 3:6).